 This includes allegations made against agency and supply staff, volunteers and contractors.
-Should an allegation be made against the headteacher, this will be reported to the chair of the governing board.
+Should an allegation be made against the headteacher, this will be reported to the chair of the academy council.

-In the event that neither the headteacher nor chair of the Academy Council is contactable on that day, the information must be passed to and dealt with by either the member of staff acting as headteacher / the DSL or the vice chair of the academy council.
+In the event that neither the headteacher nor chair of the academy council is contactable on that day, the information must be passed to and dealt with by either the member of staff acting as headteacher / the DSL or the vice chair of the academy council and the CEO should be informed.